-The Tanami Project, located in the Kimberley region of WA, occupies over 1,000Ha.
-It is positioned approximately 1,500km northeast of Perth, 220km south-southeast of Halls Creek in the Tanami desert, adjacent the Northern Territory (NT) border.
+The Tanami Project, located in the Kimberley region of WA, occupies approximately 900km2.
+It is positioned approximately 1,500km northeast of Perth, 220km south-southeast of Halls Creek in the Tanami desert, adjacent with the Northern Territory (NT) border.

 While a remote area, the Tanami Road provides access to the project from Halls Creek, with station and exploration tracks providing access to prospects.
 Currently under care and maintenance, the Coyote Gold Mine is the region’s most significant modern mining project.
 Northern Star Resources Limited own the Coyote Gold Mine, the village and operations are located just 10km from the project area.

 Structurally controlled orogenic Gold deposits host the majority of Gold mineralisation in the Granite – Tanami Orogen.
 Identifying areas of thrusting, anticlinal stacks, crustal penetrating shear zones and associated structures is considered key to discovering gold in the region.
 Historically mineralisation has been identified in the Killi Killi Formation, and Stubbins Formation (equivalent to Dead Bullock Formation in the Northern Territory), both metamorphosed sedimentary sequences of the Tanami Group.
 These formations along with intrusive granitoids dominate the geology underlying PVW tenements.
 The Lewis Granite, part of the Granites Supersuite, is a significant geological feature and itself represents a prospective host for Au, Cu and Sn mineralisation.